OAndris/learning_reference/databases/README.md

 - Geographic data points
 - Stream of information (e.g. posts and comments on social media websites)

-The rest of the document is about relational databases.
+The rest of this document is about relational databases.

 ---

 ## Concepts:
+- SQL commands can be written in a DBMS, an application's source code, or in the command line
 - A relational database is made up of tables (relations)
 - **Tables** represent entities
 - **Columns** (fields) represent the attributes of an entity